metabase/metabase/docs/developers-guide/devenv.md

 "-Dmb.db.connection.uri=postgres://<user>:<password>@localhost:5432/<dbname>"
 ```

+There is another option besides using environment variables, and instead uses a feature of our configuration library [environ](https://github.com/weavejester/environ) directly.

-Another option is to create a `.lein-env` file within your project directory:
+This approach requires creating a `.lein-env` file within your project directory:

 ```
 {:mb-db-type   "postgres"